jrandj/aws-security-specialty/README.md

         * Detach  the  Amazon  EC2  instance  from  any  AWS  Auto  Scaling  groups.
         * Deregister  the  Amazon  EC2  instance  from  any  related  Elastic Load Balancing  service.
         * Snapshot  the  Amazon  EBS  data  volumes  that  are  attached  to  the  EC2  instance  for  preservation  and follow-up  investigations.
-        * Tag  the  Amazon  EC2  instance  as  quarantined  for  investigation,  and  add  any  pertinent  metadata,  such as  the  trouble  ticket  associated  with  the  investigation.
+        * Tag  the  Amazon  EC2  instance  as  quarantined  for  investigation,  and  add  any  pertinent  metadata,  such as  the  problem  ticket  associated  with  the  investigation.

 1. Analyze logs relevant to a reported instance to verify a breach, and collect relevant data.